markus0800/SHRED-ROM/README.md

 *SHallow REcurrent Decoder-based Reduced Order Model* (SHRED-ROM) is an ultra-hyperreduced order modeling framework aiming at reconstructing high-dimensional data from limited sensor measurements in multiple scenarios.
 Thanks to a composition of Long-Short Term Memory network (LSTM) and a Shallow Decoder Network (SDN), SHRED-ROM is capable of
-- reconstructing high-dimensional data (such as synthetic or video data) from sparse sensor measurements in new scenarios unseen during training, regardless of sensor placement
+- reconstructing high-dimensional data (such as synthetic or video data) from sparse sensor measurements in new scenarios unseen during training, regardless of sensor placement,
-- dealing with both physical, geometrical and time-dependent parametric dependencies, while being agnostic to the paraemter values
+- dealing with both physical, geometrical and time-dependent parametric dependencies, while being agnostic to the paraemter values,
-- estimating unknown parameters
+- estimating unknown parameters,
-- coping with both fixed or mobile sensors
+- coping with both fixed or mobile sensors.

 Importantly, computational efficiency and memory usage are enhanced by reducing the dimensionality of full-order snapshots, allowing for compressive training of the networks, with minimal hyperparameter tuning and laptop-level computing.